 Supported Messaging Systems

 No product on the market supports a wider variety of messaging systems than Transend Migrator.
-One utility supports virtually all Email systems and clients, including Microsoft Outlook/Exchange, Office 365, Google Apps/Gmail, IBM Lotus Notes/Domino, Novell GroupWise, Amazon WorkMail, IMAP, Mirapoint, Sun Messaging Systems, Mozilla Thunderbird, MBOX, POP, Eudora, Outlook Express and many more.
+One utility supports virtually all Email systems and clients, including Microsoft Office 365, Outlook/Exchange, G Suite / Gmail, Notes/Domino, GroupWise, Amazon WorkMail, IMAP, Mirapoint, Sun Messaging Systems, Mozilla Thunderbird, MBOX, POP, Eudora, Outlook Express and many more.

 Supported Data Types

-One utility converts all email data types in one migration process — Messages, Address Books, Calendars and Task/To Do items.
+One utility converts all email data types in one migration process — Messages (with attachments), Address Books, Calendars, Tasks and Archives.

 Data Integrity Maintained